jackl0phty/opschef-cookbook-amazon_s3cmd/README.md

 <pre><code>
 node.set['amazon_s3cmd']['s3cfg'] = "#{node['amazon_s3cmd']['user']}/.s3cfg"
 </pre></code>
 # Amazon S3 Key.
-You MUST override this!
+No need to override.
+# Will be populated from encrypted data bag you created.
+# See USAGE section of this README for details.
 <pre><code>
 node.set['amazon_s3cmd']['amazon_key'] = ''
 </pre></code>
 # Amazon secret.
-You MUST override this!
+No need to override.
+# Will be populated from encrypted data bag you created.
+# See USAGE section of this README for details.
 <pre><code>
 node.set['amazon_s3cmd']['amazon_secret'] = ''
 </pre></code>